kjolley/BIGSdb/README.txt

-v1.39.0: *Export dashboard function which can be used to create TOML files for
+v1.39.1: *Improvements to scheme caching in isolate databases.
+This is now more
-          setting up default primary, query, or project dashboards.
+          scalable for large databases.
+Manually refreshing the scheme is now done in a forked process with updates displayed using AJAX calls. v1.39.0: *Export dashboard function which can be used to create TOML files for setting up default primary, query, or project dashboards.
          *Assembly submissions now allow users to submit genome assemblies via